webvitalii/fortify/readme.txt

 You can find the info block with total spam blocked counter in the admin comments section.
 You can hide or show this info block in the "Screen Options" section.
 The visibility option for this info block is saved per user.

-= How to test what spam comments were blocked? =

-You can visit Anti-spam settings page and enable saving blocked comments as spam in the spam section.
-To enabled that you need to go to: WordPress admin dashboard => Settings section => Anti-spam Saving blocked comments into spam section is disabled by default.

 = Does plugin block spam from Contact or other forms? =